 In practical terms, the accountability principle means that a business acting as a controller may need to implement some of the following key practices:

-- Maintain more extensive records of their processing activities.
+- Demonstrate extensive record management of their processing activities.
 This should include the purposes of the processing, the nature of the data, categories of recipients, the categories of data subjects, any transfers of personal data abroad, including documentation of suitable safeguards, timelines for erasure of data, and a general description of the technical and organizational security measures applied to the processing activities.

 - Ensure effective and transparent communication with data subjects regarding the processing of their personal data, and their rights.